 We believe that both Spanish and French legal language tend to be more complex and archaic in register.
-English, we feel, has evolved such as through the Woolf Reforms in the UK, or movements such as towards plain language or clarity.
+English, we feel, has evolved such as through the Woolf Reforms in the UK and movements such as towards plain language or clarity.
 Compare for instance a Spanish contract or court judgment with one from England and Wales.

 This survey was a first step to open a discussion on this topic.
-Myself and Maeva Cifuentes presented these results at the Mediterranean Editors and Translators Meeting (METM) in October 2018.
+Myself and Maeva Cifuentes presented these results at the Mediterranean Editors and Translators Meeting (MET) in October 2018 and then developed it into a workshop for the Chartered Institute of Linguists (CIOL).
 We thank the 130 translators, lawyers and translation buyers who completed our survey, as well as MET, Lisa Agostini and Yada Yada for the podcast.

 For a quick summary, listen to our podcast: